Last updated on March 25, 2026

 Wrap Up

-As a big Phyrexian and Scars of Mirrodin/New Phyrexia fan, I’m eagerly anticipating the release of ONE.
-The mechanics look fun and well rounded.
-The mix of poison counters, damage, and proliferate suddenly ending a game is nice, and I look forward to building a deck with an oil counter engine and proliferate.
-There’s a new tool for people that play counter-based EDH.
+As a big Phyrexian and Scars of Mirrodin/New Phyrexia fan, I've enjoyed building decks with an oil counter engine and proliferate.
+Oil counters are also an interesting, if undersupported tool for people that play counter-based EDH.

-What oil counter card are you most anxious to add to your decks?
+What oil counter cards have you engaged with the most?
 Let me know it in the comments below or in the Draftsim Discord.

 Stay safe folks, and thanks for reading!